-- Creativity and heritage in Fenland is not perceived as exciting enough by consultation respondees.
+- Creativity and heritage in Fenland is not perceived as particularly exciting by consultation respondees.
 Though this may be a perception rather than reality, it indicates a need to grow creative aspiration and introduce inspirational events and activities into the district.
-There is little capacity to influence arts coordination which would enable inspirational activities to be developed, attracting high quality art to Fenland. - There is no central hub for cultural activity in the district.
+Currently there is little capacity to influence arts coordination which would enable inspirational activities to be developed, attracting high quality art to Fenland. - There is no central hub for cultural activity in the district.
 Young people particularly expressed a wish to have a central place as a creative hub where people could get involved in a range of activities.
-Hubs would need to develop over time with several organisations coming together to deliver creative hub activity. - Transport is a challenge in Fenland to support attending venues, activities and events, especially for people without access to their own transport, e.g. young people and those in rural areas. - People in Fenland are used to operating with low financial support and they feel that Fenland cannot attract investment into the cultural sector.
-This is not the case, with Arts Council England and the Heritage Fund both keen to invest in Fenland.
-Coordination is required to match expertise to draw down funding with local communities who have ideas and want to make things happen. - Migrant workers from Europe are essential to the agricultural industry in Fenland and community relations with residents are complex.
-"The impact of migration in the Fenland area: A scoping report" 2019, commissioned by the Rosmini Centre as part of the Migrant Workers' Mapping Project, recognised that there are conflicting conclusions on the overall effect of migrant labour on community cohesion, often depending upon whether migration is permanent, seasonal or cyclical, with greater social cohesion found to occur over time as migrants become more established in communities.
-There are case studies around England where sharing and celebrating cultural activity from different countries has contributed towards better community cohesion and understanding between nationalities, and this potential should be investigated further with the migrant communities in Fenland.
+Hubs would need to develop over time with several organisations coming together to deliver creative hub activity. - Transport is a challenge in Fenland for accessing venues, activities and events, especially for people without access to their own transport. - People in Fenland are operating with limited financial support.
+The Arts Council England and the National Lottery Heritage Fund are both able to invest in Fenland.
+Coordination is required to match expertise to draw down funding with local communities who have ideas and want to make things happen. - Migrant workers from Europe are essential to the agricultural industry in Fenland. .
+"The impact of migration in the Fenland area: A scoping report" 2019, commissioned by the Rosmini Centre as part of the Migrant Workers' Mapping Project, recognised that there are conflicting conclusions on the overall effect of migration on community cohesion, often depending upon whether migration is permanent, seasonal or cyclical, with greater social cohesion found to occur over time as migrants become more established in communities.
+There are case studies around England where sharing and celebrating cultural activity from different countries has contributed towards improved community cohesion.